YuriU/personalWebsiteBackend/README.md

 # personalWebsiteBackend
 AWS lambda backend for my personal website

-Dev branch to be deployed to staging
+Dev branch to be deployed to production